-Throughout Wellington Country Park there are adventure playgrounds and assault courses aimed at children of all ages with a designated toddler play area and different climbing frames and slides to suit all abilities.
+Throughout Wellington Country Park there are adventure play areas and assault courses aimed at kids of all ages across the site with a designated toddler play area and different climbing frames and slides to suit all abilities.
 LP was in her element on the slides, climbing frames and bouncing/spinning things – she could have easily played all day.

-Wellington Country Park is set around a beautiful lake which is perfect to walk around and the activities are set most of the way around the lake so that they fit in well with the surroundings.
+Wellington Country Park is set around a beautiful lake which is perfect to walk around, surrounded by nature, and the activities are set most of the way around the lake so that they fit in well with the surroundings.
 There’s even a wooden gazebo on a hill to give you a great view of the lake and surrounding areas as well as plenty of benches throughout the park and around the lake.

-One of our favourite parts of Wellington Country Park was the farm.
+One of our favourite parts of Wellington Country Park was the farm and petting zoo.
 Full of cows, sheep, goats, pigs, alpaca and loads of different species of chickens as well as petting area with guinea pigs, rabbits, tortoises and rats.
 Both LP and Little Man loved this area which was all set around the central petting area barn and had a good amount of green space for the children to run around whilst they looked at and fed the animals.

 After lunch we had a look round the dinosaur area which was amazing!
 The dinosaurs aren’t to scale but they’re impressive models and it was cute to see LP running past them with her scared face on!
 It was like a museum exhibit in the middle of the forest, so different from anything we’ve been to in the past.